Teachers are moving to the front of the vaccine line — but that doesn’t mean all schools will reopen right away

 The chaos around teacher vaccination is colliding with a renewed push to reopen schools, fueled in part by the transition to the Biden administration.
 The president, who spoke about the importance of in-person learning in his inaugural address, has vowed to reopen most K-8 schools during his first 100 days on the job.

-It also comes as the pandemic grows ever more deadly: America has passed 25 million coronavirus cases and is approaching 500,00 deaths.
-Meanwhile, a new, more contagious variant of the virus has appeared, which experts warn could become the dominant strain in the United States by March — a date that will mark one full year of online learning for many parts of America.
+It also comes as the pandemic grows ever more deadly: The United States has passed 25 million coronavirus cases and 400,000 deaths.
+Meanwhile, a new, more contagious variant of the virus has appeared, which experts warn could become the dominant strain in the United States by March — a date that will mark one full year of online learning for many parts of the country.

 'Vaccination does not solve all the problems'